Common Questions About Back Pain: Do You Need Back Surgery?

 - Degenerative disc disease, the development of pain in a disc as a result of its normal wear and tear over time

 - Radiculopathy, the irritation, and inflammation of a nerve caused by a herniated disc

 - Kyphosis, a humpback deformity

-Your spinal surgeon’s primary goal is to eliminate your back pain and to return your quality of life.
+Your spinal surgeon’s primary goal is to eliminate your back pain and restore your quality of life.
 When a progressive condition is diagnosed through testing and examination, back surgery may certainly move to the forefront of your surgeon’s mind.
-It is their job to consider your best and personalized options for ridding you of back pain before your current condition deteriorates further.
+It’s their job to consider the best, most individualized treatment options to eradicate back pain before it becomes worse.